How to evaluate restaurant payments solutions for guest experience

 Mobile technology is expanding

-Everywhere you look, you’re being reminded that mobile technology, and specifically hand-held tablets, is the best solution to streamline the ordering and payments process in restaurants.
+Everywhere you look, you’re being reminded that restaurant mobile payment, and specifically hand-held tablets, is the best solution to streamline the ordering and payments process in restaurants.
 In some instances a guest is simply presented with a hand-held device displaying the amount due, tip request and signature line.
 This is referred to as a hand-held terminal separate from the POS terminal, and is similar to the kind that is frequently used in Europe and Canada.
 In other circumstances, the server presents a slightly more complex device for ordering and payment, referred to as a tablet, which still requires the server to be involved in the payment process.
 However, in the rush to streamline, is it possible that everyone has lost sight of the most critical thing - creating a positive customer experience?

 Where customer experience can really suffer is during the checkout process.
 Here are just a few realities: